What Are A Group Of Doves Called

 Using collective nouns correctly can enhance your writing, communication, and overall appreciation of the natural world.
 Here are some practical tips and expert advice on how to use collective nouns for doves effectively:

 1. Understand the Context: Consider the specific situation and the message you want to convey.
 If you are writing a scientific report, a neutral term like "flock" or "group" may be the most appropriate choice.
-However, if you are writing a poem or a piece of creative writing, a more evocative term like "piteousness" could add depth and emotional resonance.
+Still, if you are writing a poem or a piece of creative writing, a more evocative term like "piteousness" could add depth and emotional resonance.

 2. Know Your Audience: Tailor your language to suit your audience.
 If you are speaking to a group of birdwatching enthusiasts, you can confidently use terms like "dule" or "flight."
-However, if you are communicating with a general audience, it may be helpful to provide a brief explanation of the term to ensure clarity and understanding.
+Still, if you are communicating with a general audience, it may be helpful to provide a brief explanation of the term to ensure clarity and understanding.

 5. Mix and Match: Don't be afraid to use a variety of collective nouns to add interest and variety to your writing.
 Instead of always using the same term, experiment with different options to see which one best suits your needs and preferences.